San Juan Islands 6-Day sea kayaking tour. Truly a trip of a lifetime!

 + OTHER CONSIDERATIONS

-Congratulations! and Thank You for Choosing Tumalo Creek’s 6 Day San Juan’s Sea Kayaking Tour.
-Get ready to experience The San Juan Islands in a way few individuals get the chance to!
-Your trip is designed to be adventurous with just the right amount of physical challenge.
-You’ll experience open water paddling with land in sight, delicious meals, great company and plenty of natural beauty.
+Congratulations and thank you for choosing Tumalo Creek's 6-Day San Juan's Sea Kayaking Tour!
+Get ready for a unique San Juan Islands experience, designed to be adventurous with just the right amount of physical challenge.
+You'll enjoy open water paddling with the land in sight, delicious meals, great company, and plenty of natural beauty.

-- 6 Day Sample Itinerary.
-Please note that this is only a sample itinerary and may not reflect your specific trip.
-We select our itineraries based on currents, tides, ferry schedules, and "other" circumstances.
+6-Day Sample Itinerary: Please note that this is a sample itinerary and may not reflect your specific trip.
+We select our itineraries based on currents, tides, ferry schedules, and other circumstances.

-Day 1 - Hunter Bay, Lopez Island (Eastern Side of island) to Blind Island
+Day 1 - Hunter Bay, Lopez Island (Eastern Side of the island) to Blind Island:

-After catching the 9:25am ferry from Anacortes to Lopez Island, we will drive to Hunter’s Bay on the south eastern side of Lopez Island.
-From there we will load our kayaks with equipment and proceed to get dressed for our first paddle of the trip.
-We will depart Lopez Island with a north eastern heading towards Spencer Spit.
-After taking lunch at the Spit we will continue to our destination for night one, Blind Island.
+After catching the 9:25 am ferry from Anacortes to Lopez Island, we will drive to Hunter’s Bay on the southeastern side of Lopez Island.
+From there, we will load our kayaks with equipment and get dressed for our first paddle of the trip.
+We will depart Lopez Island with a northeastern heading towards Spencer Spit.
+After taking lunch at the Spit, we will continue to our destination for night one, Blind Island.

 Approximate paddle length - 11 miles.

-From Blind Island, we will head west through narrow corridors passing Crane and the Wasp Islands stoping at Jones for lunch.
-Our afternoon paddle will contrast the morning as we will make our largest crossing from Jones to Stuart Island, our nights destination.
+From Blind Island, we will head west through narrow corridors, passing Crane and the Wasp Islands, stopping at Jones for lunch.
+Our afternoon paddle will contrast the morning as we make our largest crossing from Jones to Stuart Island, our night's destination.
 This is a long day but well worth it.
-We will be camped just over 2 mi. from the Canadian boarder.
+We will be camped just over 2 miles from the Canadian border.

 Approximate paddle length - 14 miles.